As you’re planning your garden this spring, consider ways to make your garden a haven for bees, butterflies, and other pollinators.

 Build your pollinator garden around native plants, which are four times as attractive to our native bees as exotic plants are.
-For a list of garden-worthy natives, check out the Indiana Native Plant and Wildflower Society.
+For a list of garden-worthy natives, check out the Indiana Native Plant Society.
 You can supplement these native plants with bee-friendly exotics like borage, cosmos, mint, and the Mediterranean herbs (rosemary, lavender, sage, thyme, and oregano).

 Bees exhibit “flower fidelity,” which means they prefer to forage one kind of flower at a time.
 Make it easy for them by planting in groups of single species.
 Mix swathes of different flower shapes (daisy-like composites, tube-like bells, etc.) in the same border.

 The majority of our native bees are solitary bees rather than social ones like honey bees.
 These native bees make their nests in piles of sticks, rotted out stumps, and bits of bare earth.